 - asking questions and getting better every day.

 - how being clear & curious & humble is better than sounding like I know it all already

-I have one main opinion about programming and it's -- understanding the underlying systems you use (the kernel, the operating system, the network layers, your database, HTTP, whatever you’re running on top of) is essential if you want to do amazing work and be able to fix hard problems.
-It's served me well so far.
+I have one main opinion about programming, which is that deeply understanding the underlying systems you use (the browser, the kernel, the operating system, the network layers, your database, HTTP, whatever you’re running on top of) is essential if you want to do technically innovative work and be able to solve hard problems.